mdavis-xyz/staves-typst/docs/docs.typ

 === Examples

+#example(
+  "./examples/D-harmonic-minor.typ",
-#example("./examples/D-harmonic-minor.typ", "D Harmonic Minor Scale", include-import: true)
+  caption: "D Harmonic Minor Scale",
+  include-import: true)

+#example(
+  "./examples/Bb-natural-minor.typ",
-#example("./examples/Bb-natural-minor.typ", "Bb Natural Minor Scale")
+  caption: "Bb Natural Minor Scale"
+)

 Note that for keys with a sharp, the raised 7th can be written as a double sharp, or a natural of the next note.

-#example("./examples/Fs-harmonic-minor-n.typ", "F# Harmonic Minor scale with 7th written as F natural")

-#example("./examples/Fs-harmonic-minor-x.typ", "F# Harmonic Minor scale with 7th written as E double sharp")
+#example("./examples/Fs-harmonic-minor-n.typ")

+#example("./examples/Fs-harmonic-minor-x.typ")

 == Arpeggio